TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

 \subsubsection{Workspace Selection}

-After scanning, users can interact with the \systemName system and view the highlighted selectable workspaces.
+After scanning, users can interact in \systemName and view the highlighted selectable workspaces.
 This is possible with the headset's built-in room recognition feature and \textit{MRUK} framework\footnote{\url{https://developer.oculus.com/documentation/unity/unity-mr-utility-kit-overview/}, Accessed: 20.07.2024}.
-Then, users use their right hand to direct a ray toward the surfaces of furniture or room boundaries, which displays the name of the planned workspace it intersects (\autoref{fig:selecting_surfaces}a).
+Then, users use their dominant hand to direct a ray toward the surfaces of furniture or room boundaries, which displays the name of the planned workspace it intersects (\autoref{fig:selecting_surfaces}a).
 An index finger pinch gesture is then employed to confirm the selection.